lusccc/Trajectory-Classification-using-Dual-CSA/readme.md

 You can simply install them by `pip install -r requirements.txt`.
 # Usage
 In this paper, we use GeoLife as our dataset.
 Please download it from https://www.microsoft.com/en-us/download/details.aspx?id=52367.
-Put all users trajectory folder under `geolife_raw` directory.
+Put all users trajectory folder under `data/geolife_raw` directory.

 For your convenience, you can run the `run.sh` under the project path by `bash run.sh`.
 The code inside `run.sh` is:
 ```shell script